madvirus/mariadb-cdc/README.md

 update member set name = 'newname' where id = 10
 ```

-then RowChangedData#getDataRowBeforeUpdate() returns a DataRow which contains only pk fields,
+then RowChangedData#getDataRowBeforeUpdate() returns a DataRow which contains only pk columns,
-and RowChangedData#getDataRow() returns a DataRow which contains only updated fields.
+and RowChangedData#getDataRow() returns a DataRow which contains only updated columns.

 ```java
 @Override